 - Item 1: Outlines the franchisor's history as well as any affiliates, predecessors, or parent companies.

-- Item 2: Provides professional and biographical experience of the founder, executives, officers, and directors as well as the operational history of the business itself.
+- Item 2: Provides professional and personal experience of the founder, executives, officers, and directors.
+Includes the operational history of the business itself.

 - Item 3: Covers a 10-year history that includes all litigation.

-- Item 4: The franchisor's or its founder's bankruptcies are disclosed here.
+- Item 4: Discloses the franchisor's or its founder's bankruptcies

-- Item 13: The franchisor's trademarks, service, and trade names are outlined.
+- Item 13: Outlines the franchisor's trademarks, service, and trade names.

-- Item 18: Any use of celebrities or public figures the franchisor uses for promotional purposes and how much their paid is revealed in this item.
+- Item 18: Reveals any use of celebrities or public figures the franchisor uses for promotional purposes and how much their paid.